evemmiller/panmacmillan/README.md

         - For most editions this is a year prior to its publication dates
         - For second edition paperbacks this is either a year prior to its publication date or 6 weeks after the earliest first edition is published, whichever is later.

- The code used to clean and analyse the data can be found in macmillan_script.sql
+## Data Quality Issues
 - determining first and second editions
     - the data quality in the column 'binding' appeared to be the best for identifying first editions, and therefore where paperbacks should be classified as second editions
     - there are a number of nulls in the 'binding' column, however upon reviewing the data these are not related to physical books and so I felt comfortable excluding them in the identification of second editions as the primary concern was the affect of an early paperback release on sales of the hardbacks and trade paperbacks.